bluesky-social/feed-generator/README.md

 }
 ```

-We provide utilities for verifying user JWTs in the `@atproto/xrpc-server` package.
+We provide utilities for verifying user JWTs in the `@atproto/xrpc-server` package, and you can see them in action in `src/auth.ts`.

 ### Pagination
 You'll notice that the `getFeedSkeleton` method returns a `cursor` in its response & takes a `cursor` param as input.